erikajdavid/erikaDavidProjectOne/README.md

 ## The objective:

-Convert a static multi-page PSD* using HTML AND CSS into a well-tested, accessible, responsive and pixel-perfect website for desktop and mobile.
+Convert a static multi-page PSD* using HTML and CSS into a well-tested, accessible, responsive and pixel-perfect website for desktop and mobile.
 Site must responsive all the way down to 320px, and mobile view should provide good user experience.

 *The design and assets were provided by Juno College.

 ## Technical challenges:
 - SVGs not loading despite changing fill color.
-SOLVED by applying setting with to svgs.
+SOLVED by applying width to svgs.
 - SVG colors are off.
 Look over properties that need to be leveraged.
 - Box-shadow for nav not showing.
 SOLVED by applying position: relative to nav.
 Shadow was initally rendering beneath the hero div.
 - Box 7 in shop section disappears when resizing browser.